Two Locations, Nation-wide Delivery

 2. Contact Leland’s Modular customer service:

-3. Our team will review your concern, request additional information if needed, and advise you on next steps under your structural warranty.
+3. Our team will review your concern, request additional information if needed, and advise you on next steps under your warranty.

-3. For Manufacturer-Specific Items
+For Manufacturer-Specific Items:

 If a product in your home (such as flooring, roofing materials, or fixtures) is covered by a manufacturer warranty: